SchulzLab/SNEEP/README.md

 The file summaryReport.pdf presents our summary analysis and is only generated if the background sampling was performed.
 All information shown in the file are taken from result.txt, info.txt and TF_count.txt file.
 The TF_count.txt file contains for each TF how often this TF was significantly affected by a SNP for the input data and each random sampled round.
 All the tables and figures illustrated in the summary report are explained in the file itself.

-## result of the random background sampling
+## Result of the random background sampling

 The results for the random background sampling can be found in the directory sampling and contains per round the randomly sampled SNPs (random_SNPs_<round>.txt) and the randomResult.txt file (similar to result.txt).